nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   * `group` - specifies the name of the group variable in the metadata; enables global testing when more than 2 groups are present (set to NULL to disable global testing or if there are only 2 groups), set by `groups_colname` parameter above.
   * `struc_zero` - logical value indicating whether or not group-wise structural zeros should be detected (a taxon is considered to contain structural zeros in a group if it is completely or nearly completely absent from that group), set by `remove_struc_zero` parameter above
   * `n_cl` - specifies the number of processes to run in parallel, set to `threads` parameter above
-  * `verbose` - logival value specifying whether or not to generate verbose output during the ANCOM-BC2 fitting process
+  * `verbose` - logical value specifying whether or not to generate verbose output during the ANCOM-BC2 fitting process
   * `pairwise` - logical value indicating where or not to perform the pairwise directional test, set to 'TRUE' to compute all pairwise comparisons
   * `iter_control` - list of control parameters for the iterative MLE or RMEL algorithm
     * `tol` - specifies the iteration convergence tolerance for the algorithm, set to '1e-5' to match ancombc